BIMIB-DISCo/J-Space.jl/README.md

 ### Parameters of the generation of the lattice
 - `row`.
 Integer number of the rows of the regular lattice, not used if a graph is imported
 - `col`.
 Integer number of the columns of the regular lattice, not used if a graph is imported
 - `dim`.
 Integer number of the height of the regular lattice, not used if a graph is imported.
-If = 2 the simulation is 2D.
-If = 3 the simulation is 3D.
 - `N_starting_cells`.
 Integer  the number of starting cells.

 ### Parameters of the clonal spatial dynamics